-Quite simply, I watched Piano (2001) for its stars, Jo In Sung (That Winter The Wind Blows, It's Okay That's Love, Shoot For The Star) in his second drama, when he was only twenty years old, Jo Jae Hyun (Snowman, Syndrome), Kim Ha Neul (A Gentleman's Dignity, Ditto), and Go Soo (Empire Of Gold, Will It Snow At Christmas?, The Royal Tailor, Love 119), all of whom I have loved in other K-dramas and K-films like the ones mentioned.
+Quite simply, I watched Piano (2001) for its stars, Jo In Sung (That Winter The Wind Blows, It's Okay That's Love, Shoot For The Star) in his second drama, when he was only twenty years old, mature actor Jo Jae Hyun (Snowman, Syndrome), young Kim Ha Neul (A Gentleman's Dignity, film Ditto), and Go Soo (Empire Of Gold, Will It Snow At Christmas?, films The Royal Tailor, Love 119), all of whom I have loved in other K-dramas and K-films like the ones mentioned.
 Despite its age I was curious to see how they all would look and fare in this classic.
+In a word?
+FANTASTIC!

 Jo In Sung at twenty years old

 Get a load of this kid in the video!
 Incredible Acting!
-Can't believe he would be twenty-one now.
+Can't believe he would be in his twenties now.
 How time flies!
 Maybe once he's done with college he'll come back to acting.
 I hope so, he's a natural talent, and that doesn't die out with age.

 Eok Kwan Han (Jo Jae Hyun) is a petty gangster in the city of Busan.
 When there is a fall out with his gang, Eok Kwan is exiled from the group, leaving the nasty head of the gang, Dok Sa (Lee Jae Young) in charge.
 An old lover contacts Eok Kwan to meet her in Seoul, but when he arrives to the planned location of their meeting he only finds a ten year old boy sitting there, claiming to be his son.
 His name is Jae Soo (Kim Hak Joon).
 At first Eok Kwan, hard up for funds since being kicked out of the gang, seeks to abandon Jae Soo, but at the last minute he finds he doesn't have the heart to do it and he takes the boy back to Busan with him and starts to raise him.
 He finally does something right and the path of his life is changed permanently.